On Jan 31, 2007, the President of the

-To be fair, that may not be the case here; the U.S. Federal Reserve has
+To be fair, that may not be the case here; the U.S. Federal Reserve

-there is not much that they can do beyond that.
+changes, but there is not much that they can do beyond that.
 A

 better policy is to educate the public and address the threats

 openly and directly.
 That does not mean that they cannot make bad

 increasing taxes was a wise measure that helped businesses and

 Uncontrollable external events?

-While 9/11 was a major negative event, it is the reaction to that event
+While 9/11 was a major negative event, it is the reaction to that

-the failed U.S. foreign-relations and economic
+9/11, especially the failed U.S. foreign-relations and economic

 The pitfalls of the powerful?

 the American public does not stop the foreign wars for ethical and

-humanitarian reasons, there are few politicians who have the incentives to
+humanitarian reasons, there are few politicians who have the

-unstated logic is that they lost about 3000
+military success.
+Their unstated logic is that they lost about 3000

 Americans (2006 Data) since the start of the Iraq war in 2003.
 In

-every year on the highways from auto
+every year on the highways from auto accidents".
+When

-use it every time things don't go their way.
+every time things don't go their way.
 Especially, if there is no

 other major constraining force. - The saying absolute power corrupts